-This book is intended for young people aged 18 to 23 who have completed, or are close to completing their formal education.
+This book is an update to an original published in 2019.
+As before, the book is intended for young people aged 18 to 23 who have completed, or are close to completing their formal education.
 To you I say congratulations: you've done your time in school, and now you are ready to begin living as an independent person.
 Your teachers have spent all the time necessary to teach you the basic knowledge you will need from a purely academic standpoint.
 Unfortunately, the real world does not function in the neat, organized fashion as represented in the textbooks.
 The real world operates entirely differently.